canjs/can-component/docs/ViewModel.md

 @description

-Provides or describes a constructor function that provides values and methods to the components [can-component::template template].
+Provides or describes a constructor function that provides values and methods to the component's [can-component::view template].
 The constructor function is initialized with values specified by the component element's [can-stache-bindings data bindings].

-@option {function} A constructor function usually defined by [can-define/map/map.extend DefineMap.extend] or [can-map Map.extend] that will be used to create an new observable instance accessible by the component's [can-component::template].
+@option {function} A constructor function usually defined by [can-define/map/map.extend DefineMap.extend] or [can-map Map.extend] that will be used to create an new observable instance accessible by the component's [can-component::view].

 For example, every time `<my-tag>` is found, a new instance of `MyTagViewModel` will be created: